Kuadrant/authorino/docs/user-guides/edge-authentication-architecture-festival-wristbands.md

 ACCESS_TOKEN=$(kubectl -n edge run token --attach --rm --restart=Never -q --image=curlimages/curl -- http://keycloak.keycloak.svc.cluster.local:8080/auth/realms/kuadrant/protocol/openid-connect/token -s -d 'grant_type=password' -d 'client_id=demo' -d 'username=jane' -d 'password=p' | jq -r .access_token)
 ```

-If otherwise your Keycloak server is reachable from outside the cluster, feel free to obtain the token directly.
+If your Keycloak server is reachable from outside the cluster, feel free to obtain the token directly.
 Make sure the host name set in the OIDC issuer endpoint in the `AuthConfig` matches the one used to obtain the token and is as well reachable from within the cluster.

 (Optional) Inspect the access token issue by Keycloak and verify and how it contains more details about the identity than required to authenticate and authorize with internal apps.